Consensys/quorum-kubernetes/kubectl/private-network-ibft-and-orion/README.md

 sudo chown -R $USER:$USER ./orionSetup
 ```

-Update the secrets/orion-keys-secret.yaml with the private keys.
-The private keys are put into secrets and the public keys go into a configmap that other nodes use to create the enode address
-Update the configmap/orion-configmap.yaml with the public keys
-**Note:** Please remove the '0x' prefix of the public keys

 #### 5. Orion configuration
-Update the orion1.conf to orion4.conf sections in the configmap/orion-configmap.yaml to suit requirements
+`configmap/configmap.yaml` contains the `orion1.conf` to `orion4.conf` sections.
+The orion public keys (`orion1PubKey` to `orion4PubKey`) can also be found in here.
+The orion private keys can be found in `secrets/orion-keys-secret.yaml`.
+Update both files with your own generated keypairs

+The private keys are put into secrets and the public keys go into a configmap that other nodes use to create the enode address. **Note:** Please remove the '0x' prefix of the public keys

 #### 6. Deploy:
 ```bash